AthuSrinivas/autoStopEC2instances/README.md

 13. Configure SES for email's to send.
 14. Configure Pinpoint for email's to be recieved when the script is invoked.
 15. Mandatory Edits:
-  *Sourceadd: Change Source Address to email from which the notifications are sent.
+  >Sourceadd: Change Source Address to email from which the notifications are sent.<br/>
-  *AWS_REGION: As per configuration.
+  >AWS_REGION: As per configuration.<br/>
 16. Let the Script do it's job.

 Note: